 What to Do for In-State Moves

 Long-distance moves don’t always cross state lines.
-If you find yourself in this situation, then some states still require the moving company to obtain a Department of Transportation number to provide authorized services.
+If you find yourself in this situation, some states still require the moving company to obtain a Department of Transportation number to provide authorized services.
 New York, Massachusetts, Pennsylvania, and Maryland are some of the 33 states which currently have this stipulation.

 If you live in an unregulated state, then you’ll want to spend time reviewing past customer experiences, verifying credentials, and following the tips above to protect your personal belongings and finances from an unscrupulous operator.